Love v Commonwealth: Consequences

 The following day, Christian Porter, then Attorney-General of Australia, said the decision created "an entirely new category of people in terms of what the government can and can't do" a non-citizen non-alien, or "belonger".
 Porter said that the government would be looking to deport the small group of Aboriginal non-citizens who have committed serious offences in a different way.
 Peter Dutton described the decision as "a very bad thing" that would be "exploited by lawyers", and said he had sought legal advice from the Department of Home Affairs that would be "looking to restrict the damage".

 Constitutional law professor Anne Twomey said that it was too early to tell what the ramifications would be, especially in light of the fact that each of the seven-person bench had given individual reasonings.
 The Law Council of Australia said that a number of "complex issues" had been raised, and would give rise to a great deal of debate and scrutiny.

 Wamba Wamba lawyer Eddie Synot of the Indigenous Law Centre at the University of New South Wales said the judgment concerned a "very narrow application of the aliens power" and explicitly stated that it was not a recognition of Aboriginal sovereignty.

+Related cases

+On 8 June 2022, the High Court delivered its judgment in Thoms v Commonwealth.
+It held that Thoms' detention under the Migration Act had not been unlawful, despite him being an Aboriginal Australian (and therefore a non-alien) at the time.
+According the majority of the Court (Kiefel, Keane and Gleeson, with whom Gageler and Steward generally agreed), this was because the power in section 51(xix) of the Constitution supports laws which authorise the detention of persons who are "reasonably suspected" of being an alien (applying the Court's earlier decision in Ruddick v Taylor).
+Because the officers who had detained Thoms could not have reasonably predicted the Court's decision in Love v Commonwealth, their suspicion that he was an alien was held to be objectively reasonable in the circumstances.

+The Commonwealth Government subsequently sought to overturn the precedent of the High Court's decision in Love v Commonwealth in Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs v Montgomery, a case in involving a New Zealand citizen culturally adopted as Aboriginal.
+However, the Commonwealth's appeal was ultimately discontinued on 28 July 2022, following the election of the Albanese Labor Government in the 2022 Australian federal election.